folio-labs/export-marc/README.md

 * It is not configurable
 * DB Info is hard-coded
 * Tenant ID is hard-coded
-* Drop records due to encoding ?
+* Drops records due to encoding ?
 * Doesn't perform paging or divide the records into multiple files
 * ....things I haven't thought of yet